-- 37.-(1) Notwithstanding section 9(2)(a), a person who is habitually resident in a Convention country may apply to adopt a child who is habitually resident in Fiji. - (2) A person who is habitually resident in a Convention country who wishes to adopt a child resident in Fiji must apply to the Central Authority of the Convention country where the applicant habitually resides. - (3) If the Central Authority of the country concerned is satisfied that the applicant is fit and proper to adopt, it must prepare a report on that person in accordance with the requirements of the Convention and transmit the report to the Permanent Secretary. - (4) If a child is available for adoption, the Director must convene a meeting of the National Adoption Panel to consider and make recommendations on the most suitable prospective adoptive parents for the relevant child. - (5) If the Director is satisfied, having regard to the recommendations of the National Adoption Panel and that the requirements under section 36, that a child should be adopted outside of Fiji, the Director must prepare a report on the child in accordance with the requirements of the Convention and forward it to the Central Authority of the Convention country concerned. - (6) If the Director and the Central Authority in the Convention country concerned both agree to the adoption, the Director must refer the application for adoption together with all relevant documents and the reports compiled in subsections (3) and (5) to the court for consideration in terms of subsection (7). - (7) The court may issue an order for the adoption of a child if satisfied that- - (a) consent to the adoption of the child has been given by every person whose consent is required under this Act or that consent has been dispensed with by the court;

-- (b) as far as practicable and having regard to the age and understanding of the child, the wishes and feelings of the child have been ascertained and due consideration given to them; - (c) the prospective adoptive parents comply with the requirements of section 9, other than section 9(2)(a); - (d) the Director and the Central Authority of the Convention country have agreed to the adoption of the child; - (e) the requirements of section 36 have been met; - (f) the child is not prohibited from leaving Fiji under a law of Fiji or because of an order of a court; and - (g) the adoption is in the best interests of the child.
+- 37.-(1) Notwithstanding section 9(2)(a) and (b), a person who is habitually resident in a Convention country may apply to adopt a child who is habitually resident in Fiji. - (2) A person who is habitually resident in a Convention country who wishes to adopt a child resident in Fiji must apply to the Central Authority of the Convention country where the applicant habitually resides. - (3) If the Central Authority of the Convention country concerned is satisfied that the applicant is fit and proper to adopt, it must prepare a report on that person in accordance with the requirements of the Convention and transmit the report to the Permanent Secretary. - (4) If a child is available for adoption, the Permanent Secretary must instruct the Director to convene a meeting of the National Fostering and Adoption Panel to consider and make recommendations on the most suitable prospective adoptive parents for the relevant child. - (5) If the Permanent Secretary is satisfied, having regard to the recommendations of the National Fostering and Adoption Panel and that the requirements under section 36 have been met, that a child should be adopted outside of Fiji, the Permanent Secretary must prepare a report on the child in accordance with the requirements of the Convention and forward it to the Central Authority of the Convention country concerned. - (6) If the Permanent Secretary and the Central Authority in the Convention country concerned both agree to the adoption, the Permanent Secretary must refer the application for adoption together with all relevant documents and the reports compiled in subsections (3) and (5) to the court for consideration. - (7) The court may issue an order for the adoption of a child if satisfied that- - (a) consent to the adoption of the child has been given by every person whose consent is required under this Act or that consent has been dispensed with by the court; - (b) as far as practicable and having regard to the age and understanding of the child, the wishes and feelings of the child have been ascertained and due consideration given to them; - (c) the prospective adoptive parents comply with the requirements of section 9, other than section 9(2)(b); - (d) the Permanent Secretary and the Central Authority of the Convention country have agreed to the adoption of the child; - (e) the requirements of section 36 have been met; - (f) the child is not prohibited from leaving Fiji under a law of Fiji or because of an order of a court; and - (g) the adoption is in the best interests of the child.

-Adoption of child from Fiji by person in non-Convention countries
+Adoption of child from Fiji by person in non-Convention country